auth0/docs/articles/identity-labs/04-single-page-app/exercise-01.md

 ![Login button for single-page application](/media/articles/identity-labs/lab-04-login-button-showing.png)

 24. In this new screen, click the **Log In** button to start the authentication process.
-Login with your database user  and accept the consent request.
-After successful authentication, Auth0 will redirect you back to your app and your profile details (username and picture) will be shown near the upper-right corner:
+Log in with your database user and accept the consent request.
+After successful authentication, Auth0 will redirect you back to your app, and your profile details (username and picture) will be shown near the upper-right corner:

 ![Login complete on single-page application](/media/articles/identity-labs/lab-04-login-complete.png)

 ::: note
-If you log in using a social identity provider (Google, Facebook, etc), you will need to log in every time you refresh the SPA.
+If you log in using a social identity provider (Google, Facebook, etc.), you will need to log in every time you refresh the SPA.
 This happens because you are using Auth0’s test development keys for the identity provider.
 To prevent this from happening, you would need to register your application with the relevant Identity Provider and replace the test development keys on the Auth0 dashboard with your own.
 However, for the purposes of this lab, you should log in with a username and password to avoid the aforementioned behavior.

 For more information, see [Test Social Connections with Auth0 Developer Keys](https://auth0.com/docs/connections/social/devkeys).
 :::